Common German Stereotypes

 A German friend is a friend for life

 In general Germans tend to be more formal to people they don’t know and need a little bit longer to warm up with a person.
 You can interpret this as respect to your privacy rather than they don’t like you at all – But if you make friends with a German, it’s forever – in any case it’s honest, valuable and not superficial.
-Many Germans still meet up with their friends from school after nearly 40 years.
+Many Germans still meet up with their friends from school for decades after they leave.

 Germans have no sense of humour